l7mp/stunner/README.md

    We have set the `turncat` loglevel to INFO to learn that this time `turncat` has connected via the TURN server `tls://10.96.55.200:443`.
-And that's it: STUNner automatically routes the incoming TCP connection to the UDP greeter service, silently converting from TCP to UDP in the background and back again on return.
+And that's it: STUNner automatically routes the incoming TLS/TCP connection to the UDP greeter service, silently converting from TLS/TCP to UDP in the background and back again on return.

 ### Configuring WebRTC clients